 - Around 308,800 people have been forced to leave their homes in search of higher and safer ground.

 - More than half a million homes have been damaged or completely destroyed, leaving even more families with no shelter or protection.

 - 85% of the overall displacement has taken place in the nine most affected districts Jamalpur, Kurigram, Gaibandha, Sylhet, Sirajganj, Tangail, Sunamganj, Bogra and Bandarban.

-How is ShelterBox responding?
+How has ShelterBox responded?

-Our team in Bangladesh has met with local Rotary and government contacts as well as key humanitarian partners.
+They'd met with local Rotary and government contacts as well as key humanitarian partners.
 These partners include the Bangladesh Red Crescent Society (BDRCS), who we partnered with back in 2017.

-Families have told us that they need more space and protection from the elements.
-They have also told us they would use shelter kits and tarpaulins to avoid crowding in host families’ homes by creating more living and cooking space.
+Families told us that they need more space and protection from the elements.
+They also told us they would use shelter kits and tarpaulins to avoid crowding in host families’ homes by creating more living and cooking space.

 Tarpaulins were also identified as useful items for future flooding events.

 The response has targeted the flood-affected char communities of Kurigram in north-western Bangladesh, focusing on families who have lost their land to river erosion.